benchristel/preact-typescript-vite-taste/README.md

 ### Formatting

-- The code formatter is `prettier`.
 - Files get auto-formatted when you commit, so you'll never check in inconsistently-formatted code.
 To disable this behavior, delete `.husky/pre-commit`.
+- To format all files, run `yarn format`.
+- The code formatter is `prettier`.
+See `.prettierrc` for configuration.

 ## Building for production